New Heating Systems

 Most likely, you will want to stay with the same heating fuel that your present system uses, but there are a few cases in which you should consider switching.

-There has also been a tendency to switch from fuel oil or LPG to natural gas as pipelines are extended into new neighborhoods.
+A tendency has also been to switch from fuel oil or LPG to natural gas as pipelines are extended into new neighborhoods.

-Prices for these fuels fluctuate, so it is difficult to predict which would be less expensive.
+Prices for these fuels fluctuate, so predicting which would be less expensive is difficult.
 Some people switch to natural gas for the convenience of not having a storage tank and not having to schedule fuel deliveries.
-At this point in time natural gas is not available in the Upper Valley area.
+At this point, natural gas is unavailable in the Upper Valley area.

 Choosing a Heating System Type

-The table below shows the prevalence of all of the common types of heating systems found in the United States.
-Nationwide, the warm-air furnace is by far the most popular type of heating system.
-The distribution of system types varies regionally, but the overall popularity trends are constant with a couple of exceptions.
-Again the Northeast is a bit different with steam or hot-water systems are slightly more prevalent than furnaces.
+The table below shows the prevalence of all the common heating system types in the United States.
+Nationwide, the warm-air furnace is the most popular type of heating system.
+The distribution of system types varies regionally, but the overall popularity trends are constant, with a couple of exceptions.
+Again, the Northeast is slightly different, with steam or hot-water systems somewhat more prevalent than furnaces.

 Central Heating Systems